Statistical Tests for Replacing Human Decision Makers with Algorithms

 \subsection{Human FPR/TPR pairs and ROC curves in the population}

-If $\theta_{H}$ is above an machine ROC curve, as in Figure \ref{figure 2}, then given the false positive rate level $\alpha_{H}$, the algorithm has a lower TPR $\beta_{M}$ than humans have.
-Similarly, given $\beta_{H}$, the machine has a larger FPR $\alpha_{M}$ than humans have.
+The parameter of interest is the population pair of true positive and false positive rates for an individual decision maker: $\theta_{H} = \(\alpha_{H}, \beta_{H}\)$, where $\alpha$ and $\beta$ are defined as in \eqref{alpha_beta} and the subscript $H$ refers to ``human''.
+If $\theta_{H}$ is above a machine ROC curve, as in Figure \ref{figure 2}, then given the FPR $\alpha_{H}$, the algorithm has a lower TPR $\beta_{M}$ than humans have.
+Similarly, given the TPR $\beta_{H}$, the machine has a larger FPR $\alpha_{M}$ than humans have.
 In this sense, humans outperform the algorithm.
-In particular, under Assumption \ref{basic assump}, if humans correctly use at least as much information as the algorithm does, in the sense that the propensity model $p\(x,u\)$ is correctly specified, then $\theta_{H}$ lies above the machine ROC.
-The formal argument is given in Lemma \ref{better information higher roc} in the supplementary appendix.
+In particular, under Assumption \ref{basic assump}, if humans correctly use at least as much information as the algorithm does, in the sense that the propensity model is correctly specified, then $\theta_{H}$ lies above the machine ROC.
+The formal argument is given in Lemma \ref{better information higher roc} in the appendix.

-Figure \ref{SimpleDoc1} shows a $\theta_{H}$ pair for a human decision maker that is below the ROC curve of an algorithm.
-When $\theta_{H}$ is below the machine ROC curve, along the machine ROC curve, a point A can be found that matches the $\alpha_{H}$ but that has a higher $\beta_{M}$.
-Similarly, another point B can be found that matches $\beta_{H}$ but that has a lower $\alpha_{M}$.
-The $\alpha_{M}$ and $\beta_M$ of any point between points A and B on the machine ROC curve are smaller and larger, respectively, than the human decision maker's pair $\(\alpha_{H}, \beta_{H}\)$.
-A machine decision rule corresponding to a point on the machine ROC between A and B performs better than the human decision maker.
+Figure \ref{SimpleDoc1} shows a $\theta_{H}$ pair for a human decision maker that is below the machine ROC curve.
+A machine decision rule corresponding to a point on the machine ROC curve between A and B performs better than the human decision maker.
 The segment of the curve to the left of B (to the right of A) has a smaller $\alpha_{M}$ but a smaller $\beta_{M}$ (a larger $\beta_{M}$ but a larger $\alpha_{M}$) than the human decision maker.
-Points on these segments of the machine ROC curve are not directly comparable to the human decision maker.
+These segments of the machine ROC curve are not directly comparable to the human decision maker.